HowyY/ImageGenius/replit.md

 -   **Storyboard Scenes**: Script-driven scene cards in a 3-column grid layout.
 Each scene has:
     - Image area (clickable to generate) with amber placeholder for empty scenes
     - Status line showing "Generated Images (1)" or "No images generated yet"
-    - Scene Description text field (used as generation prompt)
+    - Scene Description textarea with 120px minimum height and auto-grow on typing
     - Generate and Edit buttons for inline image generation Scenes belong to a specific storyboard via `storyboardId` foreign key.
+Grid uses `items-start` alignment to allow cards with different heights based on content.
 -   **Client-Side Persistence**: localStorage is used for user preferences like style lock status, selected reference images, and current storyboard ID.
 Template data and last generated image are fetched from PostgreSQL for cross-domain consistency.
 -   **Reference Image Storage**: The KIE File Upload API stores reference images, uploading them on-demand with temporary URLs and promise-based caching to prevent duplicate uploads.
 -   **Migration Logic**: On server startup, orphan scenes (without a storyboard) are automatically migrated to a "Default Storyboard" for backward compatibility.